OlenaAndrushchenko/BMI--Body-mass-index/README.md

 # Body Mass Index (BMI) Calculator

+This repository is part of coursework for the Full Stack Web Development course from [Factoria F5](https://factoriaf5.org).

+## Instructions
 A program is desired to calculate the Body Mass Index (BMI) of a person.
 To do this, we need to define the person's weight (in kilograms) and height (in meters).
 The Body Mass Index (BMI) is calculated using the following formula:

 BMI = weight / height2